Sunday, June 29, 2008

 Wordle Nonsense

 Saw this on LifeHacker and had to give it a try!
-I copied the list of Recipes from my blog and pasted it into this cool applet called Wordle.
+I copied the list of Recipes from my blog and pasted it into this cool applet called Wordle (before the Wordle game became a hit).
 According to Wordle, the size of a word in the visualization is proportional to the number of times the word appears in the input text, so I guess I've done a lot of Tuesdays with Dorie!
-Here's mine in the Gallery at Wordle.

 Sugar High Friday (SHF) #44 Taste Canada: Sugar Pie in Jars